and welcome to our German Word of the Day. This time, we will have a look at the meanings of:

 - Auf meiner Couch sind lauter Katzenhaare.

-Without knowing lauter, those 2 sentences are quite hard to figure out.
+Without knowing lauter, the sentence is quite hard to figure out.
 So what is this lauter ?
 Well it is basically the same lauter as the sincere one but is kind of frozen… frozen in time, because it means more pure that it does mean sincere, and frozen in grammar because it does something that you would want all adjectives to do… IGNORE ENDINGS.
 It is lauter Ideen, lauter Idioten, lauter Haare… and not the usual lauter-e/er/es/em/en crap.
 Lauter used to be an adjective but it froze and now it is an adverb… oh if only all adjectives could freez… life could be so easy :)… what’s that you say?
 The meaning?
 Ooooooh of course, I am sorry,so… originally the frozen lauter was used in sense of pure and over time it has evolved into some kind of a lot … let’s look at the examples again.

 - Auf der Party waren lauter Idioten.